neilchennc/ScrSndCpy-Linux/README.md

  | Enable/disable FPS counter (on stdout)      | <kbd>MOD</kbd>+<kbd>i</kbd>
  | Pinch-to-zoom                               | <kbd>Ctrl</kbd>+_click-and-move_
  | Drag & drop APK file                        | Install APK from computer
- | Drag & drop non-APK file                    | Push file to device
+ | Drag & drop non-APK file                    | [Push file to device](control.md#push-file-to-device)

 _¹Double-click on black borders to remove them._
 _²Right-click turns the screen on if it was off, presses BACK otherwise._
 _³4th and 5th mouse buttons, if your mouse has them._
 _⁴For react-native apps in development, `MENU` triggers development menu._
 _⁵Only on Android >= 7._

+Shortcuts with repeated keys are executed by releasing and pressing the key a second time.
+For example, to execute "Expand settings panel":

+ 1. Press and keep pressing <kbd>MOD</kbd>.
+ 2. Then double-press <kbd>n</kbd>.
+ 3. Finally, release <kbd>MOD</kbd>.

+All <kbd>Ctrl</kbd>+_key_ shortcuts are forwarded to the device, so they are handled by the active application.

 You can check out [scrcpy](https://github.com/Genymobile/scrcpy) and [sndcpy](https://github.com/rom1v/sndcpy) for more introductions, functions and controls.